NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 The current default mechanism for prompting notifications of zone changes from a primary nameserver to the secondaries via DNS NOTIFY [@!RFC1996], can be unreliable due to packet loss, or secondary nameservers temporarily not being reachable.
-In such cases the secondary might pickup the change only after the refresh timer runs out, which might be long and out of the control of the nameserver operator.
+In such cases the secondary might pick up the change only after the refresh timer runs out, which might be long and out of the control of the nameserver operator.
 Low refresh values in the zones being served can alleviate update delays, but burdens the primary nameserver more severely with more